 Children growing up without violence, being seen and heard, treated with dignity, humanity and respect, experiencing that conflicts can be resolved peacefully and constructively with empathy and dialogue is the best protection against the emotional depravity and need for self-affirmation that leads to the abuse of power, aggression and violence in adults, to the actions of dictators and fascists.

-We also have the collective responsibility to help safeguard and support children who are caught up in war, experience violence and have to flee their homes, with resources for their physical and emotional wellbeing.
+We also have the collective responsibility to help safeguard and support children who are caught up in war, experience violence and injustice, or have to flee their homes, with resources for their physical and emotional wellbeing.